luchob/kafka-demo/README.md

 + Knowledge of Kafka theory.
 + Reasonable IDE - IntelliJ is certainly recommended!

+The classes have decent documentation and casual browsing should be enough to grasp the ideas within.

 # Kafka installation

 If you want to install Kafka and make more deeper experiment maybe you would like a native Kafka installation.